time0ut07/Projects/README.md

 # Block Chain
-Coded this by myself for a module presentation demonstration of blockchain.
+Coded this by myself for a module presentation demonstration of blockchain and simulated a simple attack.